AmphenolAdvancedSensors/Telaire/README.md

 T6713, T6703, T6793, T6715

+v1.4 Evaluation Board now monitors low output ouly, checks to see which sensors are present, and displays only them.
+Dust output is a 2 minute rolling average updated every 5 seconds.

 NOTE: Any option with the dust sensor requires the pinchangeint library to be installed. https://github.com/NicoHood/PinChangeInterrupt
 Or http://playground.arduino.cc/Main/PinChangeInt